Want to make a Last Will and Testament, but not sure where to start?

 However, we also have Wills variation provisions in our laws, which allow a spouse or child to make a claim against your estate if they feel that they have not been left “adequate provision” in your estate.

-What’s the difference between a Will drawn by a BC Notary and a Will drawn by a BC Lawyer?
+What’s the difference between a last Will and Testament drawn by a BC Notary and one from a BC Lawyer?

-BC Notaries and BC Lawyers can both draft Wills.
+BC Notaries and BC Lawyers can both help you make a Will.

 Please let us know if you have any of the following situations happening when you call us for an appointment, as that will help us determine the best BC Notary or BC Lawyer to meet with you:

-- if you are in the midst of a separation or divorce
+- are in the midst of a separation or divorce

-- if you want to cut someone out of your Will
+- want to cut someone out of your Will

-- if you have recently been diagnosed with a life-limiting illness
+- have recently been diagnosed with a life-limiting illness

-- if you are experiencing any difficulties with your mental capacity
+- are experiencing any difficulties with your mental capacity